benoitc/gunicorn/docs/source/settings.rst

 It is unusual to specify HTTP 1 versions other than 1.0 and 1.1.

 This option is provided to diagnose backwards-incompatible changes.
 Use with care and only if necessary.
-May be removed in a future version.
+Temporary; the precise effect of this option may change in a future version, or it may be removed altogether.

 .. versionadded:: 22.0.0